-- Hormonal treatment/levonorgestrel-IUD is an attractive alternative to hysterectomy to treat heavy menstrual bleeding and also used for contraception.
-A levonorgestrel IUD (Mirena) is a small coil that is coated with a Progestin hormone that is very slowly released into the uterine cavity.
-More recently, our group published successful treatment of patients with endometrial cancer and pre-cancer with Mirena.
-Mirena is unlikely to be effective in all conditions that involve the myometrium (fibroids, adenomyosis).
-Prior to an insertion of a Mirena an endometrial sampling (endometrial biopsy, Pipelle) or a hysteroscopy and a curettage (D&C) needs to be performed to exclude cancer.
+- Hormonal treatment/IUD is an attractive alternative to hysterectomy to treat heavy menstrual bleeding and also used for contraception.
+A progestin intrauterine device (IUD) is a small coil that is coated with a Progestin hormone that is very slowly released into the uterine cavity.
+More recently, our group published successful treatment of patients with endometrial cancer and pre-cancer with an intrauterine device.
+An intrauterine device is unlikely to be effective in all conditions that involve the myometrium (fibroids, adenomyosis).
+Prior to an insertion of an intrauterine device an endometrial sampling (endometrial biopsy, Pipelle) or a hysteroscopy and a curettage (D&C) needs to be performed to exclude cancer.

 - Pelvic floor exercise and pessaries: In patients with mild pelvic organ prolapse or elderly patients with significant medical co-morbidities an operation can be avoided by pelvic floor exercise and pessaries.